University of Chicago

 Outside Those Ivory Walls

-UChicago is, unsurprisingly, extremely competitive – only 13% applicants were admitted for autumn 2012.
+UChicago is, unsurprisingly, extremely competitive – only 8% applicants were admitted for autumn 2016.
 Admissions staff have to decide between thousands of academic brainboxes, so you’re going to need an ultra standout application.
-Non-academic considerations are also im- portant, so it helps if you have a well-rounded CV and can make yourself look like the motivated and successful leader that they want to fill the places.
+Non-academic considerations are also important, so it helps if you have a well-rounded CV and can make yourself look like the motivated and successful leader that they want to fill the places.

-UChicago does not offer Early Decision (which is binding) but it does have Early Action, which means you can apply in November and find out early (before the winter holidays) but you don’t have to go.
+UChicago offers Early Action, which means you can apply in November and find out early (before the winter holidays) but you don’t have to go.
 Importantly, you can apply to other Early Action schools at the same time.
-Using the Early Action option, however, means that you are not allowed to apply for financial aid.
+And now you also have two timetables for applying Early Decision (which is binding).

 Moneywise, UChicago is similar to most of the big-name schools in that it is ridiculously expensive and offers a lot of aid to help talented students cover the cost.
 International students are also eligible for this aid, which is mostly need-based, and if you are successful with your application then the university will normally cover all of what it feels you are unable to pay.
 Financial aid applications do put you in an even more competitive pool, though, so think about it carefully.